-As of October 30, 2018, each of the Company's non-executive directors shall be entitled to the following payments, which shall be paid in arrears, in quarterly installments: (i) an annual fee of \$40,000 plus VAT, if applicable, (ii) for each committee membership an additional annual fee of \$10,000 plus VAT, if applicable, (iii) for chairmanship of the board of directors an additional annual fee of \$10,000 plus VAT, if applicable, and (iv) for each chairmanship of a committee of the board of directors an additional annual fee of \$5,000 plus VAT, if applicable.
-In addition, each of the Company's non-executive directors, other than the chairman of the board of directors, shall be entitled to receive an annual grant of options to purchase 10,000 ordinary shares of the Company.
+Each of the Company's non-executive directors is entitled to the following payments, which are paid in arrears, in quarterly installments: (i) an annual fee of \$40,000 plus VAT, if applicable, (ii) for each committee membership (other than the nominating and corporate governance committee), an additional annual fee of \$10,000 plus VAT, if applicable, (iii) for nominating and corporate governance committee memberships, an additional annual fee of \$4,000 plus VAT, if applicable, (iv) for chairmanship of the board of directors an additional annual fee of \$20,000 plus VAT, if applicable, (v) for each chairmanship of a committee (other than the nominating and corporate governance committee), an additional annual fee of \$5,000 plus VAT, if applicable and (vi) for chairmanship of the nominating and corporate governance committee, an additional annual fee of \$3,500 plus VAT, if applicable.
+In addition, each of the Company's non-executive directors, other than the chairman of the board of directors, shall be entitled to receive an initial grant (upon his or her first appointment to election to the Board) of options to purchase 18,000 ordinary shares of the Company, and the chairman of the board of directors shall be entitled to receive an annual grant of options to purchase 15,000 ordinary shares of the Company.

-Executive Officers Employment Agreements
+Executive Officers Employment Agreements.